d-cook/Objects/README.md

 5. **"[Bootstrap](https://en.wikipedia.org/wiki/Bootstrapping)" the interpreter** by re-coding it as an AST object-graph (like everything else).
 The intpreter can now be edited entirely in AST form, and then compiled to replace the existing "native" interpreter.
 (The AST interpreter could also just run on top of the "native" one to test it amid modifications). **Now the *Entire* system is modifiable in AST form.**

-6. ...
-IN THE PROCESS OF EDITING THIS ...

-7. Having fulfilled this POC, the next goal will be to apply this same concept at the machine-level, rather than just in JavaScript.
-This may be achievable directly from JavaScript by implementing a JIT compiler: The bootstrapper and JIT compiler would be coded in the language of the system rather in "native" JavaScript (they'd be JIT-compiled as part of the bootstrapping process, so that they can actually do their thing).
-The whole system could then JIT-compile itself into a program for another platform.
-Since the bootstrapper was written in the language of the system, the compiled system then contains a bootstrapper for that other system.
-Since the JIT compilers (there'd be at least 2: one for JavaScript, and another for the new platform) "come with" in this process, the whole system would be capable of transferring itself from platform to platform ...
+6. By creating compilers for other platforms, the entire system can transfer itself to any other environment or machine.
+And since everything is written in the high-level language of the system, everything from the old system "comes with".
+In this way, the system becomes capable of transferring itself from platform to platform (and back again) ...
 Kind of like [Ultron](https://en.wikipedia.org/wiki/Ultron) :)

 HOW TO TEST / USE IT: